Carrots are an affordable, nutrient-dense vegetable can help improve blood pressure, lower cholesterol, and improve eye health..

 - Improved weight loss

-When shopping for celery, you want to check that it’s organic.
-Farmers spray regular celery with over 19 different chemicals that negatively affect your health.
+When shopping for celery, you may want to check that it’s organic.
+Farmers spray conventional celery with over 19 different chemicals that can negatively affect your health.

 One of my favorite snacks to eat on keto is a few sticks of organic celery with hummus spread on top.
 The fat in hummus ensures you’re consuming sufficient amounts of fat.

 Make sure to check out this Stuffed Celery recipe!